 Recently, The Collective Bloggers attended a little convention known as WonderCon 2016.
 I was lucky enough to sit down with the cast and crew of Wynonna Earp, the SyFy channel show based on the thrilling comic book series created by Beau Smith and adapted by Emily Adras.
 Our newest Collected Contributor, Jay Jaqobis, will be penning weekly reviews on this feminist, scifi, supernatural (don’t call it a) Western, and I was lucky enough to ask Emily Andras (showrunner, writer executive producer) and Beau Smith (comic book creator) a few questions at the convention this past weekend.
-Read our interview below and come back after the premiere to read part two of the interview, with the show’s cast members.
+Read our interview below.

 Beau, what has it been like adapting your original vision into an entirely different medium?

 Beau Smith: It’s been fun…

 Emily Andras: I’ve got a taser under the table [laughs].
 I’m watching you!